wcharlesknight/ruby-oo-relationships-practice-blood-oath-exercise/README.md

 A highly requested feature from `Cult`s using your app that you plan to paywall ($$$) is to restrict ages for recruits.
 See if you can implement this functionality.

 * `Cult#minimum_age`
-  * returns a `Fixnum` that is the minimum age required for followers joining this cult
+  * returns an `Integer` that is the minimum age required for followers joining this cult
 * `Cult#recruit_follower`
   * takes in an argument of a `Follower` instance and adds them to this cult's list of followers
   * NOW this is changed such that if the given `Follower` instance is not of age: